-As part of our mission to support B2B companies with lead generation and digital marketing we occasionally share content tips and insights based on our studies of Behavioral Design to help you optimize the return on investment you get from your marketing efforts.
+As part of our mission to support companies with B2B Marketing, lead generation and digital marketing we occasionally share content tips and insights based on our studies of Behavioral Design to help you optimize the return on investment you get from your marketing efforts.
 The door-in-the-face technique is a compliance methodology empirically proven to get people to do what you want making it effective for B2B marketing as well.

 Our latest video explains the concept to the Door in the Face technique, and how you can leverage it to increase compliance with your requests, and close more deals.